jontmy/govtech-onecv-assessment/README.md

 mysql> USE <database_name>;
 mysql> SOURCE src/database/db_ddl.sql>; -- if this doesn't work, try the absolute path
 ```
-Once that's done, exit the `mysql` command prompt.
+Once that's done, find the database hostname and port needed for later before exiting the `mysql` command prompt.
 ```
-mysql> exit
+mysql> SELECT @@hostname, @@port; -- this will be needed for the .env DATABASE_URL mysql> exit
 ```
 4. Create a `.env` file in the root directory of the project from the example file, and populate it.
-You will need to know the location and port on which the database will run.
-This can be done with the command `SELECT @@hostname, @@port;` in the `mysql` command prompt.
+You will need to know the name, hostname and port for the database.
 ```
 cp .env.example .env
 vim .env  # or any other text editor of your choice